Dancing Hot Dog: Usage and popularity as a meme

 One of the earliest notable uses of the lens was in a video posted onto YouTube on June 23, 2017, showing a woman receiving a nose piercing while the hot dog appears to dance on her shoulder.
 Shortly thereafter, the meme spread throughout the Internet, and most notably on Twitter, with many users posting images and videos showing the hot dog in humorous situations.
-USA Today also reported that on July 4, a tweet showing a video of the hot dog being "taken away" by a child in a shopping cart helped jump-start the lens' usage as a meme.
+USA Today also reported that on the 4th of July, a tweet showing a video of the hot dog being "taken away" by a child in a shopping cart helped jump-start the lens' usage as a meme.

-Jay Hathaway of The Daily Dot, detailed the meme's reception from Internet users, writing, "Because Snapchat is a huge part of Internet culture, the hot dog is a universal reference for teens and millennials.
+Jay Hathaway of The Daily Dot detailed the meme's reception from Internet users, writing, "Because Snapchat is a huge part of Internet culture, the hot dog is a universal reference for teens and millennials.
 It's highly recognizable, and it's everywhere.
 The ubiquity of the hot dog has led meme elitists to declare it 'dead' already—due to appearances on derivative sites like 9gag and iFunny."
 The Washington Post also posted about meme's reception, highlighting positive tweets about it.
 The A.V.
 Club described the meme's popularity as "[a] brief, blissful moment of completely unobjectionable Internet celebrity."
 SB Nation used the meme in a light-hearted post, photoshopping the hot dog into images of iconic sports moments.

 Removal

 Snapchat removed the hot dog lens in September 2017.
 Snapchat stated that its lenses and filters are rotated to keep the app fun and entertaining.
-As of early December 2018 the Hot Dog filter has been added again.
+In early December 2018 the Hot Dog filter was added again.